Baileys Cupcakes

 - Overmixing can lead to dense cupcakes instead of light, fluffy ones.
 Once you add the last of the flour mixture, mix just until combined.

-- Check for doneness the right way by lightly pressing the top of a cupcake.
-If it springs back, it’s done!
-Or insert a toothpick into the center.
+- Check for doneness the right way by inserting a toothpick into the center.
 If it comes out clean or with a few moist crumbs, they’re ready!

 How to make Baileys buttercream frosting